Vwake04/file-system/README.md

+A handy utility to create files within a directory with database like convention.

-core classes, functions, and methods:
+Below are the core classes, functions, and methods:

 1. FileSystemDatabase:
    - `create_table(table_name: str) -> None`: Creates a new table in the database.